FCE Reading and Use of English Practice Test 1

 Gumshield (n) — A piece of plastic shaped after your gums that is used in fighting to protect your teeth.
 Tyson hit the opponent so hard that the gumshield flew out of his mouth.

 Stringent (adj) — very severe and limiting.
-Financial regulation in this country are quite stringent.
+Financial regulations in this country are quite stringent.

 Stamina (n) — physical and mental strength that allows you to do something for a long time.
 If you want to test your stamina, come trekking with us next Saturday!